andetam/Drive-Smart/README.md

 4. Confirmation - After the users have made the reservation, a notification will come that the reservation has been confirmed.
 5.Feedback- Drive-Smart application, it will include a rating system in order to ensure improvements and to share with others their experiences regarding our service.

 Aim:
 The purpose of  DRIVE-SMART is to offer an innovative application in a convenient way to facilitate the process of choosing cars and to offer an excellent service to the users of this application.Through this application we will offer a great variety of cars to suit the preferences and demands of customers.

 Main Objectives:
-To simplify the process
+To simplify the process,
-Security
+Security,
-Technological Innovation
+Technological Innovation,
 To provide transparency